 - Your eligible dependents are: - 1. your spouse under a legally valid marriage.
-A marriage certificate is required. - 2. your same-sex spouse under a legally valid marriage performed in California between June 16, 2008 and November 5, 2008.
-A marriage certificate is required.
+A marriage certificate is required. - 2. your same-sex domestic partner as well as partners of the opposite sex over age 62.
+A Certificate of Registration with the Secretary of State is required.

-- 3. your same-sex domestic partner as well as partners of the opposite sex over age 62.
-A Certificate of Registration with the Secretary of State is required. - 4. your, your spouse's, or domestic partner's children under age 26.
+- 3. your, your spouse's, or domestic partner's children under age 26.
 Birth or adoption certificates are required.
 Applicable Court orders are required and may be requested semi-annually.
-Failure to provide such proof upon request will result in termination of coverage for that dependent. - 5. dependent children who have been enrolled in the Plan prior to reaching age 26 and who are incapable of self-support because of mental retardation or physical incapacity which commenced prior to age 26.
+Failure to provide such proof upon request will result in termination of coverage for that dependent. - 4. dependent children who have been enrolled in the Plan prior to reaching age 26 and who are incapable of self-support because of mental retardation or physical incapacity which commenced prior to age 26.
 Proof of incapacity should be submitted by a Physician at least 30 calendar days prior to the date termination would occur.
 Proof may be requested annually.
 Failure to provide such proof upon request will result in termination of coverage for that dependent. - The term "children" includes, natural children, legally adopted children, and children under legal guardianship or for whom a Court has issued a Qualified Medical Child Support Order.
-Children shall not include any person in full-time military service, a foster child, or any individual other than as stated above. - Other than survivors designated as Eligible Subscribers, no dependents of an employee can be enrolled in this Plan unless the employee is also enrolled, and no dependents of a retiree can be enrolled in this Plan unless the retiree is enrolled in this or a qualifying Medicare plan through the County.
+Children shall not include any person who is in full-time military service, a foster child, or any individual other than as stated above. - Other than survivors designated as Eligible Subscribers, no dependents of an employee can be enrolled in this Plan unless the employee is also enrolled, and no dependents of a retiree can be enrolled in this Plan unless the retiree is enrolled in this or a qualifying Medicare plan through the County.